-- Annual flushing of water mains ensures that mineral sediments like iron and manganese oxides do not accumulate in the pipes.
-Customers may briefly notice discoloring sediments in the tap while flushing is underway.
-This is not hazardous to your health.
-If you have any concerns, please contact the District. - Water is sampled routinely several times a month from the reservoirs and sample stations throughout the District.
+- We completed Phase I of our McKinnon Pumphouse Project, which resulted in a major upgrade to the the wellhead area piping and underground infrastructure.
+This paves the way for Phase II which will complete the project with a new building to house pumps, valves, and control systems.
+Projected to be finished in 2021 this project will provide increased fire protection capacity, efficiency, resilience, security, monitoring, and control. - Water is sampled routinely several times a month from the reservoirs and sample stations throughout the District.
 These samples are tested for bacterial contamination in-house or by a certified laboratory. - The District's advisory committee serves the board in matters relating to the protection of source waters and facilitating additional communication between the community and the District. - The District continues to progress in developing capital infrastructure improvements that increase efficiency and water quality.

 • To ensure that water is kept as pristine as possible throughout the entire distribution, the District has implemented a system specific Best Management Practices (BMP) policy that was developed over the previous three years.
-A partial list of current implementations include painting tank tops white to reflect heat, installing HEPA filtration on tank vents, installing improved seals on access hatches, trimming of vegetaton around tanks, and routinely monitoring water quality.
+A partial list of current implementations include painting tank tops white to reflect heat, installing HEPA filtration on tank vents, installing improved seals on access hatches, trimming of vegetaton around tanks, and additional monitoring of water quality.